rufer7/swissunihockey-game-schedule-pdf-creator/README.md

 ### Maven

-The application could be automatically deployed to cloudfoundry with the [cf-maven-plugin](https://github.com/cloudfoundry/cf-java-client/tree/master/cloudfoundry-maven-plugin) build the application (`clean` `install`) with the maven profile `deploy-to-cloudfoundry`.
+The application can be automatically deployed to cloudfoundry with the [cf-maven-plugin](https://github.com/cloudfoundry/cf-java-client/tree/master/cloudfoundry-maven-plugin).
+To do so build the application (`clean` `install`) with the maven profile `deploy-to-cloudfoundry`.
 As a prerequisite the server has to be specified in the `settings.xml`(`~\m2\settings.xml`) file.

 ```
     <settings>